A Global Community

 The divinity school faculty includes nationally and internationally recognized scholars in Old and New Testament Studies, Biblical and Systematic Theology, Philosophical Theology and Apologetics, Pastoral Theology, Church History, Educational Ministries, Mission and Evangelism, Counseling, and Bioethics.

 A Proven Track Record

 Approximately 85 percent of Trinity’s Master of Divinity students are successfully placed in ministry positions within six months of graduation.
 In addition to ministry, students who graduate from the master’s degree programs serve in teaching, counseling, and many other professional fields.

-Trinity Evangelical Divinity School’s academic and professional doctoral programs serve nearly 300 active students from all over the world.
+Trinity Evangelical Divinity School’s academic and professional doctoral programs serve nearly 300 active students.
 Trinity offers an academic doctorate—the Doctor of Philosophy with concentrations in three areas: Educational Studies, Intercultural Studies, and Theological Studies.
 Graduates of the academic doctoral programs have been placed in faculty, administrative, and church positions around the world.
-Trinity’s professional doctoral program, the Doctor of Ministry, is designed to enhance the skills and effectiveness of men and women already involved in ministry.
+Trinity’s professional Doctor of Ministry program is designed to enhance the skills and effectiveness of men and women already involved in ministry.

 A Community of Believers